 - Why don’t I see the “Promote” or “Repeat” status for enrolment anymore?

-- The enrolment system is asking me to purchase the Sage Accpac with my enrolment into BC1 (or FA3).
+- The enrolment system is asking me to purchase the Sage Accpac with my enrolment into BC1.
 Do I need it?

 - What does “concurrent enrolment” mean?